Quick Links

 Welcome to Year 5!

-Welcome back to your final term in Year 5!
 We hope you had a restful break and are ready for all the excitements of the Summer term.
 We have a great deal to look forward to and we are all so excited to have you back in the classroom.

 With the return of the sunshine we will aim to have more outside lessons as we explore our Summer term Science topics ‘Living Things and their Habitats’ and ‘Famous Scientists’.
-We learn about the life cycles of different animals and explore the lives of famous scientists.
+We learn about the life cycles of different animals and explore the lives and achievements of famous scientists.

 In Topic, we are excited to explore ‘The Power of the Earth’.
-We will be creating our own poster boards about the different layers of the Earth, volcanoes and more which you will have the opportunity to show off at an exhibition.
+We will be creating our own poster boards about the different layers of the Earth, volcanoes and more which the children will have the opportunity to show off at an exhibition after school - watch out for more details.
 We will be developing our geography skills, in particular map work and physical processes (how volcanoes are made).
-We even have trips planned to Clip and Climb.
+A real highlight of our year is the Summer Term when the children curate their very own contemporary art exhibition!
+You will be able to explore their exhibition as part of their end of year class assembly.

 In addition to our carefully planned lessons, we have some amazing interactive lessons planned for the Summer term to help you gain a greater understanding of our fantastic topics.
-Year 5 can also look forward to continuing your specialist subjects and are very lucky to have a number of fantastic specialist teachers this year including: AM Sports Coaches (PE), David (Gym), Madam Clarke (French), and Mr Hopcraft (Music).
-A real highlight of our year is the Summer Term when the children curate their very own contemporary art exhibition.
-You will be making art to display for this!
+Year 5 can also look forward to continuing your specialist subjects and are very lucky to have a number of fantastic specialist teachers this year including: AM Sports Coaches (PE), David (Gym), Madam Clarke (French), and Mrs Handcock (Music).

 We value your support and encourage you to continue to work alongside your children at home.
 If you have any questions or queries please don’t hesitate to email our Year 5 address.